Anantk2908/QML_2023_Tasks/README.md

 Implemented and compared GCN and GAT models for the classification of quarks and gluons using the energyflow dataset

 ### Task 3 :white_check_mark:
+Commented on Quantum Computing and the various libraries used to develop such systems

 ### Task 5 :white_check_mark:
 Implemented a simple QGNN